 - IC1.
 At the end of the release, the ligament is inspected and complete diastasis of the ligament is confirmed. - IC2.
 The skin is closed with 5-0 nylon. - IC3.
 Soft dressing is applied. - IC4.
-Narcotic Pain Medication is generally not necessary. - hand for daily activities, but to avoid heavy lifting for 3-4 weeks.
+Narcotic Pain Medication is generally not necessary. - IC5.
+Patients are instructed to use their hand for daily activities, but to avoid heavy lifting for 3-4 weeks.